Nowruz, the Ancient Persian New Year Explained

-For over 300 million people around the world, Saturday (today) is one of the most important days of their calendar as they celebrate Nowruz.
+For over 300 million people around the world, Nowruz is one of the most important days of their calendar as they celebrate the new year.

-Nowruz (New Day in Farsi) is believed to have been started by Zoroastrians some 3000 years ago on the first day of spring.
+Nowruz (New Day in Persian) is believed to have been started by Zoroastrians some 3000 years ago on the first day of spring.
 Just as spring is a time for rebirth, the Persian New Year is a time to celebrate new life.
-Nowruz is celebrated on the spring equinox, which is marked on Saturday, March 20 this year.
+Nowruz is celebrated on the spring equinox.

 This celebration of spring is filled with symbolism around rebirth and renewal, just as spring is a time when life is coming back after a long, cold winter.